softmatterlab/BRAPH-2-Matlab/README.md

 ### Use Cases & Analysis Pipelines

-The Standard BRAPH 2 Distribution provides a wide range of analysis pipelines that can be used for various use cases in brain connectivity analysis.
+The **Standard BRAPH 2 Distribution** provides a wide range of analysis pipelines that can be used for various use cases in brain connectivity analysis.
 For detailed information about these analysis pipelines, including their functionalities and step-by-step instructions, refer to the [BRAPH 2 Pipeline Tutorials](tutorials/pipelines).
-Here are some possible use cases of BRAPH 2:
+Here are some possible use cases in the standard distribution:

 1. **Conventional Single-Layer Analyses**: The Standard BRAPH 2 Distribution offers pipelines to analyze single-layer graphs derived from different kinds of neuroimaging data.
 These pipelines involve loading the brain atlas, loading the subject data, constructing the graph, calculating graph measures of interest, and comparing groups.
 Single-layer analyses can be performed on connectivity data, functional data, and structural data.